jtibbetts/ld_repo/README.md

 1. Alternatively an address can explicitly the particular resource file
 	* e.g., /ctx/lis/v2/LineItem/LineItem.ttl
 	* however this is not a best practice

+### Script to normalize the repo directory tree
+The file naming rules outlined above require that each subdirectory serving RDF content has to supply one or more \_content\_.&lt;extension&gt; files.
+A script to automatically create these adjustments exists at scripts/make_dirs_rdf.sh.
+It will adapt the current imsglobal.org subdirectory conventions and add \_content\_.&lt;extension&gt; where appropriate.

+In particular it performs these transformations:

+1. It will copy a file of name 'JSON\_LD\_CONTEXT.json' to '\_content\_.jsonld'.
+(This addresses context files producted by SemanticTools).

+1. It will copy a file of name 'TURTLE.ttl' to '\_content\_.ttl'.
+(This addresses ontology files producted by SemanticTools).

+1. It will copy a file of name 'index.html' to '\_content\_.html'.

+This utility will not remove any files from the subdirectory.

 ## Serving RDF resources with Apache
 The definitive article on serving RDF resources is at [Best Practice Recipes for Publishing RDF Vocabularies](https://www.w3.org/TR/swbp-vocab-pub/).
 In particular we follow a recipe quite similar to [Recipe 3.
 Extended configuration for a 'slash namespace'](https://www.w3.org/TR/swbp-vocab-pub/#recipe3).